nvim-neo-tree/neo-tree.nvim/README.md

 ## Installation

-This plugin relies upon these two excellent libraries:
+This plugin relies upon these two excellent library plugins:

 - [MunifTanjim/nui.nvim](https://github.com/MunifTanjim/nui.nvim) for all UI
 components, including the tree!
 - [nvim-lua/plenary.nvim](https://github.com/nvim-lua/plenary.nvim) for backend
 utilities, such as scanning the filesystem.

-### Optional plugins:
+There are also some optional plugins that work with Neo-tree:

 - [nvim-tree/nvim-web-devicons](https://github.com/nvim-tree/nvim-web-devicons) for file icons.
 - [antosha417/nvim-lsp-file-operations](https://github.com/antosha417/nvim-lsp-file-operations) for LSP-enhanced renames/etc.